Breast Lift with Breast Augmentation

 In women with a mild to moderate degree of breast droop, we can place the breast implant and do one of our short-scar breast lift operations at the same operative setting.
 This is very popular with our Orlando patients.
 For example, the “donut” lift and the vertical or “lollipop” lift incisions lend themselves well to this technique in many cases.
 These operation are described in more detail on the “breast lift” page of the website.

 There are, however, a few limitations with this approach.
 It’s certainly a more complex operation than either a lift or an augmentation separately, since many landmarks of the breast are all being changed at the same time.
-Since the implant is taking up some of the skin laxity, the amount of lifting that is possible is reduced.
+Sometimes, minor adjustments later may be beneficial.
+Also, since the implant is taking up some of the skin looseness, the amount of lifting and tightening that is possible is reduced.
 The size of the implant used may also be more limited, since we don’t want excessive tension on the fresh breast lift incisions from an overly-large implant.

 Also, with the combination of an implant and lift, we can sometimes reduce the amount of external scarring by changing the type of lift that is performed, compared to the lift that would have been necessary if an implant were not being used.

-Dr. Fiala will advise you on the specifics of your situation, at the time of the consultation.
+Dr. Fiala or Dr. Rhee will advise you on the specifics of your situation, at the time of the consultation.